Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

 Other notable anti-malware programs you may like to run:

 Keeping yourself protected going forward

 In order to protect your system from this type of adware the best step you can take is to always exercise caution when installing software packages to ensure you don’t accidentally proceed whilst checking all check-boxes which will often bundle other packages.

-Along with the above it’s also recommended to keep your security software up-to-date, if you don’t have any antivirus protection then we recommend a combination of Avast & MalwareBytes or just the premium version of MalwareBytes depending on your use-case.
+Along with the above it’s also recommended to keep your security software up-to-date, if you don’t have any antivirus protection then we recommend a combination of an on-demand antivirus & MalwareBytes or just the premium version of MalwareBytes depending on your use-case.

 Last updated on the 3rd of August 2020